kmilanez/text-diff/README.md

 Just make sure you start the whole app before running a transaction

-Each project also provide a Dockerfile that you can build and execute using Docker Engine, but you will need to build the project to package the jar before building the image.
+Each project also provide a Dockerfile that you can build and executed using Docker Engine, with docker compose or manually running docker command.
+Just keep in mind that you will need to build the project to package the jar before building the image:

 ```shell
 > ./diff-service/gradlew build
 ```

-It runs the compile, run the tests and package jar.
+It compiles, run the tests and package the jar file.

 The provided script have functions that automate these tasks.
 You can adapt them if necessary.